OASE interns gain hands-on experience helping an Oregon business reach their pollution prevention goals.

 May: Preparation for Intern.
 OASE will coordinate a meeting between businesses, technical advisors/mentor, and interns to finalize project scope.
 OASE hosts an event to showcase past projects and introduce the new cohort.

 June-AugustIntern Arrives!
-Interns attending mandatory training hosted by OASE, work fulltime for 10 weeks on their projects, and prepare final reports and case study presentations.
+Interns attending mandatory training hosted by OASE, work full-time for 10 weeks on their projects, and prepare final reports and success story presentations.

 • OASE Summer Program: (tentatively) mid-June - late August